israhulsharma/israhulsharma/README.md

-## <div align="left">👋 Hey there!
+## <div align="left">🙏 Hey there (नमस्ते )!
 I'm Rahul Sharma, a passionate Full Stack Web Developer with a focus on the MERN (MongoDB, Express, React, Node.js) stack.
 </div>

 🌐 I enjoy crafting interactive and dynamic web applications that deliver seamless user experiences.
 From designing elegant front-end interfaces with React to building robust APIs using Express and Node.js, I love bringing ideas to life through code.